Dynamics of Domestic Abuse, DASH Risk Assessment & MARAC

 Methods of Delivery

 The facilitator uses a variety of methods including PowerPoint presentation, flipchart work, plenary discussion and subgroup work to ensure that all course objectives are met.
-The course will also draw on practice examples from delegates, the wider organisation and externally.
-The facilitator acknowledges that this can be an emotive topic and delegates will be encouraged to develop group ground rules to help establish a safe, open forum for delegates to exchange views and practice.

 - Training Considerations